connopop/dynamicsys/README.md

 # dynamicsys
-DynamicSys is a (fictional) Cloud Computing company
+DynamicSys is a (fictional) Cloud Computing company.